janlouda/entanglion/pravidla/README.md

 **Záhadná interakce na dálku**
+In quantum physics, entangled particles remain connected so that actions performed on one affect the other, even when separated by great distances.
+The phenomenon so riled Albert Einstein he called it "spooky action at a distance."
+Some subatomic interactions give rise to new pairs of particles flying off in different directions.
+Each of these, the theory said, could not be individually described: query one and you learn something instantaneously about the other, even if it is in a galaxy far, far away.
+That looked to Einstein like information moving instantaneously — ie, faster than light, which his own special theory of relativity said was a universal no-no. he called it spukhafte Fernwirkung: a “spooky remote effect”.

 _Zvídavým hráčům doporučujeme tyto osoby a oblasti více prozkoumat a objevit další kouzelná zákoutí kvantové fyziky!_